-The result of the third quarter 2021/2022 refers to the period from 1 May 2022 until 30 July 2022.
-For a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 August till 31 July and the business activities of all group companies regardless of the acquisition date (especially re In Shape group, which was acquired in May 22).
+The result of the fourth quarter 2021/2022 refers to the period from 1 August 2022 until 31 October 2022.
+For a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 November till 31 October and the business activities of all group companies regardless of the acquisition date (especially re In Shape group, which was acquired in May 22).

-LTM pro forma revenue of the group amounts to EUR 134.9m.
-LTM pro forma EBITDA of the group amounts to EUR 21.0.
-Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 45.9m.
+LTM pro forma revenue of the group amounts to EUR 112.4m.
+LTM pro forma EBITDA of the group amounts to EUR -7.6.
+Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 14.3m.

-Operational and financial KPIs were significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June 20 and from November 20 to mid of June 21 which is offset by governmental support and monthly recovery.
-Therefore Total LTM revenues in core business increased by +12.0% compared to FY21 to EUR 134.6m.
+Operational and financial KPIs were significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June 20 and from November 20 to mid of June 21 which is mitigated by governmental support and monthly recovery.
+However LTM revenues are faced with fade out of governmental support packages (EUR -37.1m in the LTM period).
+Therefore Total LTM revenues in core business decreased by 6.5% compared to FY21 to EUR 112.4m.
 Total revenues had been impacted negatively by frozen memberships, rejects and refunds as well as missing side revenues (e.g. PT income, F&B, aggregator income) during the lockdown and will be affected in future due to missing members out of the lockdown and forthcoming compensations.
-Reopening of all clubs in June 2021 came along with encouraging membership recovery, slowed down in autumn/winter due to stronger restrictions in Germany (2 studios closed) and are now recovering month by month.
-The strong increase in joiner yield (LTM EUR 54.9 vs. 45.9 in FY19) results from a shifted joiner mix towards Fitness First with more short-term contracts (out of a 40 day trial period offer).
-This trial period offer and relating step-backs has significant impact on attrition/retention short-term, but has created a strong lead pool which will give the chance for new long-term members since restriction have been removed.
-Current quarter comes along with consistent monthly additions in membership, resulting in 219k members at the end of Jul 22 (pre-covid 262k members, low point at 190k).
+Reopening of all clubs in June 2021 came along with encouraging membership recovery, slowed down in autumn/winter due to stronger restrictions in Germany (2 studios closed) and revenues are now recovering month by month.
+Current quarter comes along with consistent monthly additions in membership (+6.8k in Q4), resulting in 227.5k members at the end of Oct 22 (pre-covid 262k members, low point at 190k).
 Aggregator income continuously improves with month-by-month growth rates at ~10% since reopening.
+Successful increase of existing member pricing results in EUR +400k add. revenue run-rate from Sep 22 onwards.